timsnyder/conda-docs/docs/source/build.rst

         - bin/binaryfile1
         - lib/binaryfile2

+      # libraries we should ignore when warning about shared libraries that
+      # live outside of build root.
+A regex is used so that all libraries
+      # that start with the specified string are ignored.
+      extra_external:
+        - libname1.so
+        - libname2.so

       # should we ignore x11 related shared libraries when warning about
       # external libraries?
+Equivalent to adding entries for libX and
+      # libfontconfig to extra_external.
 Defaults to True
       allow_x11: True

-      # additional libraries we should ignore when warning about shared
-      # libraries that live outside of build root.
-DynamicLibrary subclasses may
-      # define their own list.
-Those provided in extra_external are appended
-      # to that list
-      extra_external:
-        - libname1.so
-        - libname2.so

     # the build and runtime requirements.
 Dependencies of these requirements
     # are included automatically.